KronbergerSpiele/ts2gd/README.md

+# ⚠️ Fork

+This is a fork of [ts2gd](https://github.com/johnfn/ts2gd).
+Differences:

+- Windows support
+- Reworked project harness (in progress)
+- The original MIT license is sublicensed to GPLv3+

 # ts2gd: Compile TypeScript to GDScript

-⚠️ Need help?
-Contact me on Discord: johnfn#0001.

 ## Why use ts2gd?